Alissonwi/test-cards-api/README.md

 Tecnology: C# / .Net Core

 ## Problem
-Generate two API's, one for saving the card of a costumer and other to validate the token of this card.
-With a algorith to generate the token.
+Develop two API's, one to save the customer's card and another to validate the generated token of your card.
+Along with an algorithm for token generation.

 ### API that receive customer card and save it on the db